COVID-19 Resources for Libraries

 A place for Idaho library staff and their communities to find resources and support

-The staff at the Idaho Commission for Libraries are following Governor Little’s Stay Healthy Order (5/30) and moving to Phase 3 of the Reopening Phases.
-Our lobby is open to the public and limited staff will be in the office.
-Staff are also available for online or phone appointments and curbside pick-up of TBS books and program materials.
+The staff at the Idaho Commission for Libraries are following Governor Little’s Stay Healthy Order (6/11) and moving to Phase 4 of the Reopening Phases.
+Our lobby is open to the public and most staff will be in the office.
 Reach us at 208-334-2150 or 208-639-4145 or by email (staff emails are on our website at https://libraries.idaho.gov).

 Take care all,

 ICfL hosted a series of themed online chats to share information and ideas about how libraries are addressing the COVID-19 pandemic.

 - Youth Services – Streaming Storytime

 - Make It at the Library – Library Makerspaces and PPE

 - Reopening and Disinfecting Strategies